top of page

 This part sometimes surprises people.

-People-pleasing often feels generous.
-But from a relational perspective it can become a form of quiet dishonesty.
+People-pleasing feels generous.
+But from a relational perspective it is a form of quiet dishonesty.

 Not malicious dishonesty.
 Survival dishonesty.